shinyquagsire23/monado/doc/changes/state_trackers/mr.1353.md

-st/oxr: Make sure to init session fields as early as possible.
+OpenXR: Make sure to init session fields as early as possible.